 The defendant pleaded guilty in the Townsville Magistrates Court to failing to ensure the health and safety of his workers.

 Magistrate Ross Mack observed the locking pin was a simple design and there to be used.
 The offending was made worse by the ease with which it could have been avoided.
 He accounted for the farm manager's remorse, good character and that he had not been prosecuted previously for any work health and safety breach.
 The defendant also cooperated with the investigation and entered an early plea of guilty.

 The farm manager was convicted and fined $60,000.
 Professional and court costs of $1,289.40 were also ordered.

-For more information on industrial prosecutions visit worksafe.qld.gov.au
+More information on industrial prosecutions is at worksafe.qld.gov.au